Sales Centers for Home Builders in a Two Car Garage

 - Reception – When guests enter, the initial meet and greet should make customers feel welcome and free to browse around.
 When registering clients, we love a reception desk with a 42” high sign-in counter which is very customer friendly or even a tall bistro style table if a reception desk will not fit or is not required.

 - Hospitality – Once your customers arrive, make them feel at home with a warm or cold drink.
 Hospitality also gives you more time to get to know your customers.
 This can be a challenge in a two or three car garage, but if done properly can become a gathering point for customers to spend a few minutes more getting to know more about your offerings…

 - Selections/Options – Designer selections are often the bread and butter of a home builders profits.
 Make sure during a customers visit, they can see, touch (even virtually if necessary) what you offer as standard and what options/upgrades/investments the can explore.
 We have seen trends toward inspiration boards that are pre-selected which makes it easier for buyers and your construction team.

 When designing a sales center or sales office in a two or three car garage, it is also important to plan ahead to maximize theme, memory points and properly telling the story of the community and builder in a clear and professional manor.

 For more information about designing a sales center or other on-site marketing for your new home community, call (732) 462- 2748 or visit www.johnrodandco.com

 About the Author:

 John Rod is nationally recognized for marketing new homes and his creative design of sales centers, signage and displays.
-His firm is well known in the home builder community for providing award winning sales centers, signage, websites for companies and home building firms.
-He has worked with local, regional and national home builders including Toll Brothers, M/I Homes, Barbera Homes, Blenheim Homes and Lennar Homes.
-His expertise also crossed over to digital advertising, digital marketing and social media.
+His firm is well known in the home builder community for providing award winning sales centers, signage and websites for companies and home building firms.
+He has worked with local, regional and national home builders including Toll Brothers, M/I Homes, Barbera Homes, Blenheim Homes, Trendsetter Homes and Ronique Homes to name a few.